fluidnotions/camunda-flow-spring/README.md

 - `@CamundaSubscription`: This is the main annotation that signifies that the method is tied to a Camunda subscription.

     - `topic`: Specifies the Camunda topic that this subscription listens to.
     - `qualifier`: Used to filter below the topic level.
 Multiple methods may listen to a topic but in some cases business logic requires that only some are invoked.
+This is in the form of `variable=value`,`variable=value1,value2` or `variable!=value`,`variable!=value1,value2` .
+For example, if the topic is `send-email-task` and the qualifier is `requestTypeKey=100`, then the subscription will only be invoked if the variable `requestType` is equal to `100` or in the case of `requestTypeKey!=100` the variable `requestType` is not equal to `100`.
+Or a comma seperated list of values, which are assumed to be numbers of type Long
     - `result`: Defines the variable name in which the method’s return will be stored in Camunda.
     - `arguments`: An array that defines the parameters being passed to the method.
 It's a way to map input data to method arguments.
 With some basic parsing.
     - `argumentTypes`: An array that specifies the data types of each argument.
 This is used in the case of deserialization to a specific object type.
 Given the limitations of Annotations these correlate with the arguments array by index.